You may wish to see a map of the region and a short introduction to this section first.

 In many Italian churches changes in taste led to replacing paintings which were thought to be naive with new ones.
 At Collegiata di S. Cristina luckily this did not occur because during the XVIIth and XVIIIth centuries religious authorities focused on building Cappella del Miracolo which was decorated with stuccoes and altarpieces in line with the fashion of the time.

 Cardinal Giovanni de' Medici built a fountain in the centre of the old town which underwent significant changes in the following centuries, but retains an elegant relief portraying three swans.
-Doves drinking from a cup were often portrayed in ancient mosaics showing the Three Graces (see an example at Narlikuyu in Turkey); they then became a Christian symbol for achieving Divine Grace (see a mosaic at S. Costanza in Rome).
-In this relief Cardinal de' Medici had them replaced by swans, a symbol of good fortune according to Virgil, as reported by Cesare Ripa, the author of a book on iconography.
+Doves drinking from a cup were often portrayed in ancient mosaics (e.g. at Villa Adriana), often in association with the Three Graces (e.g. at Narlikuyu in Turkey); they then became a Christian symbol for achieving Divine Grace (see a mosaic at S. Costanza in Rome).
+In this relief the Cardinal had them replaced by swans, a symbol of Venus and of good fortune according to Virgil.

 WWII bombings damaged this church, but they revealed its original structure beneath later modifications.
 It is the main church in the oldest part of Bolsena.